thenorthalliance/DockerIntro/README.md

 ## Docker cleanup
-Stop your running containters.
-Remove your containers.
-Either one by one or   all of them in one og by uging a  piping command.
+Stop your running containters.Remove your containers.
+Either one by one or all of them by using a  piping command.
    TIPS: `docker stop #containerID`
    TIPS: `docker rm #containerID`
    TIPS (will remove everything): `docker rm $(docker ps -a -q)`

 List your images and delete the images.
-Either one by one or all of them in one go by using a piping command.
+Either one by one or all of them by using a piping command.
    TIPS: `docker images`
-   TIPS: `docker rmi #Image ID `
+   TIPS: `docker rmi #imageid `
    TIPS: `docker rmi $(docker images -q)`